-At this moment, the question isn’t whether we need to invest in mobile marketing, but – to what degree?
+At this moment, the question isn’t whether we need to invest in mobile marketing, but – to what degree.
 Carrie Albright, the columnist, explains how marketers should work to increase their sales with smartphone optimization.

-During many years the world of digital marketing has wondered: “Could this year be considered as the time of mobile phones?”
-But now it’s already clear that the time of mobile technology has come, moreover, the “Mobile Crisis Epoch” is here to replace it.
+For many years the world of digital marketing has wondered: “Could this year be considered as the time of mobile phones?”
+But now it’s already clear that the time for mobile technology has come, moreover, the “Mobile Crisis Epoch” is here to replace it.
 Now, instead of looking at the mobile audience’s potential, we weigh the impact of our approach to smartphone optimization in terms of sales and revenue in the long run.

 Google constantly releases updates related to mobile search – they started from simply accessing the market, and now they move to more advanced stuff – bid modifiers, expanded text ads, Voice Search and server optimizations (speed, layout and site responsiveness).
-Important: Bing also has site speed tester, but currently there is written more content about the mobile optimization for Bing than with Bing.
+Important: Bing also has a site speed tester, but currently there is written more content about mobile optimization for Bing than with Bing.

 All this information is widely known, but the question is: “Is it worth it?”
-How can we explain to our clients or superiors the big impact that our badly loading site has besides having low rankings in Google?
+How can we explain to our clients or superiors the big impact that our badly loading site has besides having low rankings on Google?